bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:50 PM CT, April 27</p>
+<p class="updated_time"> Latest data: 12:12 AM CT, April 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 64°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 5° *colder* than today.
+Today's high is 58°, which is 6° *colder* than yesterday.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 59°
+- 58°
-- Overcast
+- Mostly Cloudy
 - 97% humidity
-- 6 mph wind
+- 7 mph wind
-- 100% cloud cover
+- 63% cloud cover
-- 39 AQI 🟩
+- 38 AQI 🟩
 - 0.59 inches of rain in the past 24 hours
 - 0.43 inches of rain expected in the next 48 hours